Fishery Improvement Project

 *This FIP has been reactivated by FIP partners in February 2017.
 The FIP had been suspended in December 2014.

-FIP Stage according to CASS progress table: 5, FIP is delivering improvements in the water.
+Reactivated FIP Stage according to CASS progress table: 4, FIP is delivering improvements in policies or practices

 Tassara Ortiz Horacio Eduardo